Architectures of Health and Happiness – The Gains of Collaborative Design

 The range in opinion regarding health and happiness, and how to best attain them, is often met with controversy.
 In a world where divergent and paradoxical ideologies are constantly declaring that their way is the only way, it can be helpful to remember that happiness is itself a malleable concept.
 The journey towards it could therefore benefit from an open, interdisciplinary and holistic approach that works collaboratively to reduce blind spots.

 In recent years, architects, planners and scientists have sought to do just this, addressing the challenges of city life and fostering happiness by bringing nature back into our cities.
 One well known example is biophilic design, which supports both psychological and physiological outcomes of city living, making cities happier places to inhabit.
 Nonetheless, it is clear that happiness in our cities today is dependent on more than just design solutions.
 How do we go about creating places to accommodate some of the most difficult physical and psychological experiences of human life?

-Organised as part of Therme Art’s ongoing partnership with the British Council, Architectures of Health and Happiness will explore the role of wellbeing and health in city planning and architecture, and the challenges in creating welcoming and inclusive spaces for all.
-Featuring individuals working across science, art and architecture, the event champions a macro, holistic approach to urban wellbeing.
+Organised as part of Therme Art’s ongoing partnership with the British Council, Architectures of Health and Happiness explored the role of wellbeing and health in city planning and architecture, and the challenges in creating welcoming and inclusive spaces for all.
+Featuring individuals working across science, art and architecture, the event championed a macro, holistic approach to urban wellbeing.
 In this approach, food consumption, biophilic design, and contemporary art all have roles to play in the creation of healthier, more diverse, and more resilient cities.
-Architectures of Health and Happiness will be a chance to define this city in greater detail.
+Architectures of Health and Happiness tried to define this city in greater detail.